ejh243/BrainFANS/integrative/LDSC/README.md

 The scripts in this folder are desinged to create an annotation file from peak called data (from ATAC, ChIP *etc.*), then uses [ldsc](https://github.com/bulik/ldsc) to find the partitioned heritability for the dataset (partitioned by said peaks).

+In order to use the ldsc tool, you need to create a conda environment as per the official [documentation](https://github.com/bulik/ldsc?tab=readme-ov-file#getting-started).
+Please take note of the location of this conda environment so that it can be put into the configuration file.
+To find the location of your conda environments, use `conda env list` in the terminal.

 ## File structure
 The basic file structure that is expected with these scripts is as follows:
 ```text